fehlixus/Butterfly-AI/README.md

 # Butterfly-AI 🦋
 A model based on [VGG-16](https://www.mathworks.com/help/deeplearning/ref/vgg16.html#) for identifying and classifying butterfly species from images.
 After 5 epochs the model achieves an accuracy of around **70%**.

 This project was intended to improve my understanding of AI in a fun way.
+Please don't expect it to be perfect.

 ## How to use
 Make sure that you have all the right python-modules by running: